 - 1. Model your planning problem as a class that implements the interface Solution, for example the class Noueens. - 2.
-Configure a solver, for example a first fit and tabu search solver for any Nqueens instance. - 3.
+Configure a solver, for example a First Fit and Tabu Search solver for any NQueens instance. - 3.
 Load a problem data set from your data layer, for example a 4 Queens instance.
-Set it as the planning problem on the Solver with Solver.setPlanningProblem(...). - 4.
-Solve it with Solver.solve(). - 5.
+That is the planning problem. - 4.
+Solve it with Solver.solve(planningProblem). - 5.
 Get the best solution found by the Solver with Solver. getBestSolution().